esa/polyhedral-gravity-model/docs/api/model.rst

 perform the evaluation of the polyhedral gravity model repeatedly without the need to re-initialize the polyhedron and the gravity model as caching is performed.
-It takes a :cpp:class:`polyhedralGravity::Polyhedron` and provides an :cpp:func:`polyhedralGravity::GravityEvaluable::operator()` to evaluate the model at computation point(s) :math:`P` optionally using parallelization.
+It takes a :cpp:class:`polyhedralGravity::Polyhedron`, uploads it to the compute devices, and provides an :cpp:func:`polyhedralGravity::GravityEvaluable::operator()` to evaluate the model at computation point(s) :math:`P` on the :cpp:enum:`polyhedralGravity::ComputeBackend` of one's choice.
+The evaluation itself is implemented once with `Kokkos <https://kokkos.org/>`__ and therefore runs unchanged on a single CPU thread, on all CPU threads, and on a GPU.
+Its floating point precision is selected with :cpp:enum:`polyhedralGravity::ComputePrecision` when constructing the evaluable.
 A :cpp:func:`polyhedralGravity::GravityModel::evaluate` summarizes the functionality :cpp:class:`polyhedralGravity::GravityEvaluable`, but does not provide any caching throughout multiple calls.